-This section helps you with the key terms and concepts related to the Kore.ai Bots Platform.
+This section helps you with the key terms and concepts related to the Kore.ai’s XO Platform.

-A bot is a form of virtual assistant that acts as an intelligent intermediary between people, digital systems, and internet-enabled things.
-Bots are intelligent with machine learning, natural language processing, and other forms of advanced software that allows them to handle complex human conversations, learn from past interactions, and improve responses over time.
+A virtual assistant (VA) acts as an intelligent intermediary between people, digital systems, and internet-enabled things.
+Using machine learning, natural language processing, and other forms of advanced software, VAs can handle complex human conversations, learn from past interactions, and improve responses over time.

-Entities are the necessary fields, data, or words for a chatbot to complete the user’s request.
-With the required entities in hand, the Bots Platform can reach out to the web service and get the specific data or perform the action as per the user intent.
+Entities are the necessary fields, data, or words for a VA to complete the user’s request.
+With the required entities in hand, the Kore.ai’s XO Platform can reach out to the web service and get the specific data or perform the action as per the user intent.

-For more information about parameters and user input, refer to the particular task type parameters and fields at Defining Bot Tasks.
+For more information about parameters and user input, refer to the particular task type parameters and fields at Defining Virtual Assistant Tasks.

 |Book me a flight to Orlando||Book flight||City: Orlando|